nixonsparrow/ProjectCars/README.md

 ## Config.json

 It is recommended to create your own config file in app's main folder.
-It has to have all 3 variables.
+It must have all 3 variables.
-Information about SECRET_KEY are to found here: https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key
+Information about a SECRET_KEY are to found here: https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key

 Here's config.json file scheme: